 I also had issues with my brother (my only sibling) throughout my life.
 We never really had a great relationship.
 He never made me feel like I had a big brother.
 He used to try to make me feel bad by making fun of me and belittling me when we were kids.
 That really hurt my self-image and self-esteem.
 He and my father would join in and make fun of my "big ears", my "long arms", my "big nose".
 He was asocial, had no real friends and was a bit of a hermit.
 In spite of it, I still made him best man at my wedding, but he never did anything as the best man.
 Never made me a bachelor party.
 Months after I was married, he made a new friend at work.
 After knowing my brother only 2 or 3 months, he asked him to be his best man.
 My brother accepted, organized and threw him a bachelor party.
 I was crushed at the time.

-While my wife was pregnant, it became harder and harder for me to hang out with my brother (which I did every week because my parents continually would guilt me into it).
+While my wife was pregnant with my daughter, it became harder and harder for me to hang out with my brother (which I did every week because my parents continually would guilt me into it).
 He was clearly not dealing with his jealousy or his psychological issues (which we both had).
 I told him I was in therapy and that I believed it was going to help me deal with issues that I needed to deal with.
 I recommended it to him as well.
 Instead of hearing it as a loving, kind recommendation, in his mind he heard, "you're a wacko and you need a shrink".
 He didn't speak to me for over 20 years after that.

 If this wasn't enough to deal with, it became ever more clear to me that my parents were not normal people.
 They came to visit my baby when she was a week old.
 My wife had been struggling to put her down and finally got her to sleep.
 My parents walked in and my mother began to walk toward the baby's room.
 My wife stopped her and said, "I finally got her to sleep.
 Please don't go in there.
 She'll be up soon enough".
 My mother got pissed.
 We didn't hear from my parents for 6 months.
 I felt deeply abandoned.
 More than I had ever felt in my life.
 Now I had been rejected by my entire immediate family.